sajilotaxi-source/Sajilo-Taxi/README.md

 ### 🛠️ Admin Panel
 - **Comprehensive Dashboard**: At-a-glance view of total trips, revenue, and booked seats.
 - **Fleet Overview**: A live map showing the real-time location of all cabs.
-- **CRUD Operations**: Full control to Create, Read, Update, and Delete Cabs, Drivers, Locations, and Admins.
+- **Full System Management (CRUD)**: The administrator has full control to Create, Read, Update, and Delete Cabs, Drivers, and Locations.
-- **Role-Based Access**:
-    - **Admin**: Manages their assigned set of cabs and drivers.
-    - **Super Admin**: Has full system access, including managing other admins and system-wide data reset capabilities.
+- **System Reset**: A danger zone feature to reset all application data to its default state for maintenance or testing purposes.

 ### 🚘 Driver App
 - **Trip Manifest**: Clear view of today's assigned trips and passenger details.